lucadileo9/dev-experiments/README.md

 ```
 These step could be automated **BUT**:
 - you should not generate migrations without verifying that they works
-- migrations shuold not be generated directly in production
+- migrations should not be generated directly in production
-- migrations shuold be generated and applied into a database identical in terms of tables and relation to the production one
+- migrations should be generated and applied into a database identical in terms of tables and relation to the production one

 Project must be run with uwsgi, in order to do that you have to implement uwsgi.ini.example, specifically `chdir` parameter, eventually `pidfile` and `http`